-Lightning Bolts of Ordinary Things is an exhibition that brings together the work of two Clare based artists Kaye Maahs and Will O’Kane.
-Both these artists’ paintings elevate the everyday, the ordinary, giving rise to works that convey both a sense of experience and memory that in turn transcends surface and meaning.
+Lightning Bolts of Ordinary Things is an exhibition that brings together the work of two Clare based artists, Kaye Maahs and Will O’Kane.
+Both artists’ paintings elevate the everyday, the ordinary, giving rise to works that convey both a sense of experience and memory that in turn transcends surface and meaning.

 Kaye Maah’s…stark expanses of woodland, water and mountains are often shrouded in mist and there is a reflective, melancholy note to them, their mood enhanced by her spare, judicious palette, evoking both the landscape and an inner world.
 Irish Times

 Will O’Kane’s stunning painting AL is a portrait of his wife.
 Cristin Leach, Sunday Times on Zurich Portrait Prize Shortlist.

 Kaye Maahs is an emerging Irish Artist living and working in County Clare.
 She is a recipient of the Thomas Dammann Junior Memorial Trust Award 2018, was an invited artist at the 188th Royal Hibernian Academy’s Annual Exhibition and a recipient of the Clare County Council Tyrone Guthrie Bursary Award in 2017.
 She has shown her work in both group and solo exhibitions across Ireland.
 Her most recent solo exhibition Grünewald at Claremorris Gallery, in County Mayo was listed as one of five art shows to see in July 2019 by Irish Times Art Critic Aidan Dunne.